YaleDHLab/lab-workshops/story-maps/README.md

 #### Places you might go to collect data
-[Connecticut Open Data](https://data.ct.gov/) - many states have complementary sites [Reference USA](http://search.library.yale.edu/databases/12540702) - good for finding business data
+[Connecticut Open Data](https://data.ct.gov/) - many states have complementary sites

+[Reference USA](http://search.library.yale.edu/databases/12540702) - good for finding business data

-#### Map data
+#### Tool for mapping data
-Log in to ArcGIS.com (see instructions in "Getting Started" section below) and go to "Map."
+Log in to [ArcGIS.com](http://www.arcgis.com/home/index.html) (see instructions in "Getting Started" section below) and go to "Map."
 Drag a .csv spreadsheet that has a "latitude" and "longitude" column over the map.
 Voila!

 ### Add content to Map Journal